-A bail bond in Las Vegas is money that a bondsman pays a Nevada court to release a defendant after arrest.
+A bail bond in Las Vegas is money that a bondsman pays a Nevada court to release a suspect from jail after arrest.
 People who cannot afford to pay bail themselves can hire a bondsman, generally for 15% of the bail amount.
 The bondsman pays the full amount (“posts bond”) to the court.

 - 1. How can I bail a person out of jail in Nevada?